Skip to main content

 Before you start sending, carefully review our sending guidelines to understand the types of messages you can't send.
 Additionally, you must adhere to the specific local regulations outlined below:

-• No cryptocurrency
+• No Political

 Did this answer your question?